cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

 module.cado_scalable.azurerm_linux_virtual_machine.vm: Creation complete after 1m53s [id=/subscriptions/2f34c608-91b5-4d14-ac36-b8e0377fbcca/resourceGroups/new_res_three/providers/Microsoft.Compute/virtualMachines/cado-main-vm]
 ```

-The Resource ID can also be found within your Azure Portal by navigating to `Home > Virtual Machines`, clicking on the Cado VM name, then clicking `Properties` on the left navigation bar.
+The Resource ID can also be found within your Azure Portal by navigating to `Home > Virtual Machines`, clicking on the / Forensic Acquisition and Investigation VM name, then clicking `Properties` on the left navigation bar.
 Scroll down to find the `Resource ID`.

 It will take about 20 minutes to deploy, then you can **[Log into Cado](/cado/deploy/logging-in)**

-11. Login to the Cado Platform with:
+11. Login to the / Forensic Acquisition and Investigation Platform with:

     **Username:** admin
     **Password:** The long resource ID that can be found by opening the VM in the Azure portal > Settings > Properties > Resource ID starting with /subscription/... ending with /subscription/.../VM NAME